 Mexico City is known for its occasional air pollution warnings.
 Heavy road use and booming industry mean the government sometimes issues air pollution warnings to protect citizens.

-An air pollution alert was issued during our trip, with implications for Anglo-Mexican.
+An air pollution alert was issued during our trip, with implications for Cambridge English exam sessions.

 It meant that some pupils were absent from exams due to schools closing their doors, or parents keeping their children at home.
 The alert was lifted during our visit, fortunately it looks like the impact on absent candidates was not too high.

-Rosemary and I worked with Anglo-Mexican to assess the situation on a day-to-day basis, supporting them and liaising with colleagues in Cambridge.
+Rosemary and I worked with The Anglo to assess the situation on a day-to-day basis, supporting them and liaising with colleagues in Cambridge.

 When we were lucky enough to have a day off we visited the world famous Teotihuacán archaeological site and pyramids, about 30 miles northeast of Mexico City.